speric/speric.github.com/_posts/2012-06-01-full-time-part-time-co-founder-dynamics.markdown

 <h3>The Dirty Details</h3>
 <p>So now you've found a co-founder.
 If both of you are going to work full-time, it's pretty easy to decide you'll split the equity somewhere around 50/50.
 But what if one of you works full-time while the other works part-time?
 How do you split equity?
 This is where things get tricky.</p>

 <p>Keep this in mind: your number one goal in a startup is to ship something people want.
 Especially in the early stages, work has to happen at a fast and furious pace.
 You are in constant shipping mode.
-Whenever you're working on your project, a couple of hours wasted on anything other than shipping code is a disaster.
+Whenever you're actually sitting down, working on your startup, a couple of hours wasted on anything other than shipping code is a disaster.
 Keeping this in mind will help in two ways when deciding equity splits:</p>
 <ul>
     <li><p>Even though figuring this split out is very important, it's not the most important thing.</p></li>
     <li><p>When you're spending energy on anything in an early startup (including equity splits), you're asking: "How will this help me ship code?"</p></li>